bulwark-crypto/bulwark-explorer/README.md

 `yarn run start:api` - will start the api.

 `yarn run start:web` - will start the web, open browser [http://localhost:8080](http://localhost:8080).

-## Sync
-For now the following command can be ran to sync the database with blocks and transactions.
-Later it will put in the `crontab` to run at an interval.

-`yarn run cron:block` - will sync blocks and transactions by storing them in the database.

-`yarn run cron:coin` - will coin related information like price and supply from coinmarketcap.com.

-`yarn run cron:peer` - gather the list of peers and their IP information.

 ## Test
 `yarn run test:client` - will run the client side tests.